 Hybrid Policy introduction

-Establish the importance of hybrid working, referencing research that highlights the benefits for both employees and the organization.
-Emphasize the organization’s commitment to embracing flexible work models and creating a supportive work environment.
+Establish the importance of hybrid working, referencing research that highlights the benefits for both employees and the organisation.
+Emphasise the organisation’s commitment to embracing flexible work models and creating a supportive work environment.

 Policy review cadence

-Clearly state the frequency and process for reviewing the hybrid working policy, emphasising the organization’s dedication to continuous improvement and adaptation based on emerging research and employee feedback.
+Clearly state the frequency and process for reviewing the hybrid working policy, emphasising the organisation’s dedication to continuous improvement and adaptation based on emerging research and employee feedback.